SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

-# Provision SharePoint items with your solution package
+# Provision SharePoint assets with your solution package

 At times, you may need to provision a SharePoint list or a document library along with your client-side solution package so that that list or library is available for your client-side components, such as web parts.
 SharePoint Framework toolchain allows you to package and deploy SharePoint items with your client-side solution package.
 These items are then provisioned when the client-side solution is installed on a site.